- Athens Airport Rental Cars

-- Metro – Metro Line 3 runs from the airport to the city center stations of Syntagma and Monastiraki.
-The trip takes 45 minutes and costs €8, €7 if in a group of 2 or more, and €14 return (good for up to 48 hours).
-The metro station is a 5 minute walk from baggage claim and elevators are available.
+- Metro – Metro Line 3 runs from the airport to the city center stations of Syntagma and Monastiraki, departing every 30 minutes from 5:30am until about midnight.
+The trip takes 45 minutes and costs €10 (24€ for groups of 3).
+The metro station is a 5 to 10-minute walk from baggage claim; elevators are available.
 There are both machines and ticket windows staffed with people.
-The metro trains and suburban trains run from the same platform and have different ticket windows – be sure to get metro tickets and get on the metro train if you’re going downtown or to the port (as most tourists will be).
+The metro trains and suburban trains run from the same platform and have different ticket windows – be sure to get metro tickets and get on the metro train if you’re going downtown.
 The train runs from 5:30am to 11:30pm (but times can change slightly with season).
-To get from the airport to the ferry port (Piraeus) by metro requires a line change at Monastiraki which makes the bus a better option.
 The airport ticket is good for all transit in the city for up to 90 minutes.
 Validate when first getting on the train, and then again if you switch to a different train or bus in the city.
-(There are big fines if you fail to validate so find the little box that stamps your ticket and insert the ticket into the opening.)
+(Metro timetable)

-X95 – To Syntagma Square (€5) in 40 to 80 minutes.
-Also stops across from the Hilton.
+X95 – To Syntagma Square (€6) in 40 to 80 minutes.
+It also stops in front of Evangelismos Hospital, on the edge of Kolonaki.
 Every 15 to 30 minutes.
-The X95 looks like this.

-X96 – To Piraeus/Ferry Port (€5) in 45 to 90 minutes.
+X96 – To Piraeus/Ferry Port (€6) in 45 to 90 minutes.
 Every 15 to 30 minutes.
-The X96 looks like this.

 X93 – To Kifissos Bus Terminal A (for buses to Peloponnese, Thessaloniki, Corfu) in 60 minutes.
 Every 30 minutes.